Leerlingen met VR bril

 At the Members' Council on 13 December, discussions included the reappointments of the Executive Board (BoD), two supervisory directors and the (vice) chairman of the Members' Council, the amendment of the articles of association regarding the allocation of seats of the Members' Council, the 2024 annual plan plus associated budget, the open science innovation zone and developments in public values.

-Distribution of seats in Council of Members
+Distribution of seats in Members' Council

-The Council of Members approved the reappointments of:
+The Members' Council approved the reappointments of:

 • Hans Louwhoff, COO SURF, with effect from 1 July 2024, until 1 March 2027 (retirement);